FREELANCE WRITING SERVICES

 Details: Working with a graphic designer, I wrote the copy for all proposal categories: firm qualifications, summary of work, project team résumés, etc.

-Business Proposal Writing Fee: If you send me the raw data, photographs, graphs, and all other information you’d like included in your business proposal, I will provide you with a fee proposal for my writing/formatting services.
+Business Proposal Writing Fee: $50 per hour.
+If you send me the raw data, photographs, graphs, and all other information you’d like included in your business proposal, I will provide you with a total project fee estimate for my writing/formatting services.

 Writing for Publications